Libra Incentix (LIXX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Libra Incentix Historical Price

-According to the latest data gathered on Libra Incentix live price page, the current price of Libra Incentix is 0USD.
+According to the latest data gathered on Libra Incentix live price page, the current price of Libra Incentix is 0.000162USD.
 The circulating supply of Libra Incentix(LIXX) is

 In the past 24 hours, Libra Incentix has shown a price movement of